CodeBeginner000001/MentorConnect/README.md

 ### Database and Hosting

 - **Database**: SQL database hosted on Google Cloud SQL for secure and reliable data storage.
-- **Hosting**: Google Cloud ensures robust performance and scalability.
+- **Hosting**: Backend is hosted on Render, providing scalable and efficient server deployment.

 ### Cloudinary and Google Cloud SQL